 The Library’s goal is to maintain and develop a collection that supports students and staff at the University.
 The selection of resources for our collection is a collaborative process between academic staff, students and library staff.
 The Library will make sure the resources selected and managed are relevant, engaging, and support the curriculum.

 The Library manages collections to enable students and staff to participate in the development and dissemination of world-class knowledge and ideas.
 To support the ways in which our students learn, we aim to have a broad selection of books and journals available digitally, enabling wider access and providing access to distance learners.
-Print and digital are equally important to us: to support the full range of learning styles, we are committed to continuously developing our print collections.

 The University of Roehampton's rich history also means that we have extensive Archives and Special Collection on site, which you can read more about on the Special Collections page.